github/docs/content/admin/installing-your-enterprise-server/setting-up-a-github-enterprise-server-instance/setting-up-a-staging-instance.md

 Optionally, if you use {% data variables.product.prodname_actions %} on your production instance, configure the feature on the staging instance before restoring your production backup.
 If you don't use {% data variables.product.prodname_actions %}, skip to "[1.
 Configure {% data variables.product.prodname_registry %}](#4-configure-github-packages)."

-{% warning %}
+> [!WARNING]

-**Warning**: If you don't configure {% data variables.product.prodname_actions %} on the staging instance before restoring your production backup, your staging instance will use your production instance's external storage, which could result in loss of data.
+> If you don't configure {% data variables.product.prodname_actions %} on the staging instance before restoring your production backup, your staging instance will use your production instance's external storage, which could result in loss of data.
 We strongly recommended that you use different external storage for your staging instance.
 For more information, see "[AUTOTITLE](/admin/github-actions/advanced-configuration-and-troubleshooting/using-a-staging-environment)."

-{% endwarning %}

 {% data reusables.enterprise_installation.ssh-into-staging-instance %}
 1. To configure the staging instance to use an external storage provider for {% data variables.product.prodname_actions %}, enter one of the following commands.